MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Invoke-Command.md

 to run both of the commands in the same session.
 Since both commands run in the same session, the `$p` value remains active.

-### Example 5: Enter a command stored in a local variable
+### Example 5: Invoke a command with a script block stored in a variable

-This example shows how to create a command that is stored as a script block in a local variable.
-When the script block is saved in a local variable, you can specify the variable as the value of the **ScriptBlock** parameter.
+This example shows how to run a command that is stored as a script block in a variable.
+When the script block is saved in a variable, you can specify the variable as the value of the **ScriptBlock** parameter.

 ```powershell